 In the case of the regular EVO coupe and Spyder, Lamborghini has taken out the engine from the pre-update Performante, so there’s 631bhp available at a screaming 8000rpm and 442lb ft from a 5.2-litre V10.
 For the RWD model, the engine is detuned to 602bhp and 413lb ft.
 Regardless of which Huracan you pick, that shrieking V10 is connected to a super-slick seven-speed dual-clutch ‘box.

 The 0-62mph sprint for the coupe is over with in 2.9sec – the same time as the Performante – and on to a max speed of 202mph.
 The Spyder achieves the sprint in 3.1sec, the RWD model in 3.3sec and the RWD Spyder in 3.5sec.

 Still a brute then…

-Maybe so, but Lamborghini says this one is more intelligent at dealing with all of that power due to a new ECU with a fantastically Italian name: Lamborghini Dinamica Veicolo Integrata (LDVI).
+Maybe so, but Lamborghini says this one is more intelligent at dealing with all of that power due to a new ECU in the all-wheel drive versions with a fantastically Italian name: Lamborghini Dinamica Veicolo Integrata (LDVI).

 What else is new?

 The interior has undergone considerable changes, much to the pleasure of hacks like us that thought the tech was a couple of levels behind the supercar curve.
-The biggest difference is a new 8.4-inch touchscreen planted low in the dashboard that controls media and climate.
-It also has very-on-trend-if-gimmicky gesture control.
+The biggest difference is a new 8.4-inch touchscreen planted low in the dashboard that controls media and climate with very-on-trend-if-gimmicky gesture control.
 Lamborghini also says the new Huracan can be had with a dual-camera telemetry system for setting your best lap times.